MileHacker Logo

 Money-Saving Tips

-• Cycle Everywhere: The cheapest way to traverse the island.
+• Cycle Everywhere: The most economical way to traverse the island.
 Weekly bike rentals beat daily rates.

 • Self-Cater & Picnic: Many rentals and campsites include kitchen facilities.
 Picnics offer delightful, inexpensive meals.